czconnolly/Project/README.md

 celResults.txt is the unsorted results file from the affycode.R analysis top6diffexp.txt is the top 6 results from annotResults.txt when sorted by adjusted p value top6affy.txt is the top 6 results from celResults.txt when sorted by adjusted p value

+Data

+RNAseqCounts.txt - Raw data from RNA-Seq

+The other files are from AMPS alignments.
+Unfortunately I used the wrong score matrix when carrying this out and due to that it only worked for 3 out of the 4 genes.